Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Iterative Operator Sketching Framework

-The second option of our SkLPD and SkLSPD further accelerates the computation comparing to Option 1, by making the primal-subnet taking the low-dimensional images and gradients as input and then upscale.
+\paragraph{Remark regarding the Option 2 for further improving efficiency} The second option of our SkLPD and SkLSPD further accelerates the computation comparing to Option 1, by making the primal-subnet taking the low-dimensional images and gradients as input and then upscale.
 Noting that the usual choice for the up and down sampler would simply be an off-the-shelf interpolation algorithm such as bilinear or bicubic interpolation which can be very efficiently computed, in practice we found the optional 2 often more favorable computationally if we use the coarse-to-fine sketch size.
-Numerically we found SkLPD and SkLSPD with option 2 and coarse-to-fine sketch size can be both trained faster and more efficient in testing due to the further reduction on the computation of the primal-subnet, without loss on reconstruction accuracy comparing to option 1.
+Numerically we found SkLPD and SkLSPD with option 2 and coarse-to-fine sketch size can be both trained faster and more efficient in testing due to the further reduction in the computation of the primal-subnet, without loss on reconstruction accuracy comparing to option 1.